domwoe/access_control/README.md

 If the canisters were on different subnets, then the token-based approach would provide lower latency.

 On the cost side, let's look at the token approach first:
-Token size: 221 bytes
+- Token size: 221 bytes
-Ingress msg byte cost: 1'000 * 221 = 221'000 cycles (we don't need to take the cost for the ingress message itself into account, since it is needed for both approaches)
+- Ingress msg byte cost: 1'000 * 221 = 221'000 cycles (we don't need to take the cost for the ingress message itself into account, since it is needed for both approaches)
-Instructions for certificate verification: 463'975'738 ~> 185'590'000 cycles
+- Instructions for certificate verification: 463'975'738 ~> 185'590'000 cycles

 Total: 185'811'000 cycles

-For the inter-canister call approach, we have call and reply, which cost 260'000 cycles each + 3 times the cost for update message execution of 590'000 cycles => 2'290'000 cycles.
+For the inter-canister call approach, we have a call and a reply, which cost 260'000 cycles each + 3 times the cost for update message execution of 590'000 cycles => 2'290'000 cycles.
 The data transferred is rather small, so we neglect this cost hee.

 The instructions used for verification of the permissions by the authorization canister are also quite small with about 50'000 instructions => 20000 cycles